7 WidgetProcessors

 myMetawidget.getWidgetProcessor( BeanUtilsBindingProcessor.class ).save( myMetawidget )

-After JComponents have been generated for the initial setToInspect, clients can update their values to a new Object without a full re-inspection by using rebind:
+After JComponents have been generated for the initial setToInspect, clients can load values for a new Object into the same UI without a full re-inspection by using rebind:

 myMetawidget.getWidgetProcessor( BeanUtilsBindingProcessor.class ).rebind( newObject, myMetawidget )

-Swing supplies javax.swing.Action for binding JButtons to backing classes, and this is typically combined with Java-based reflection to support runtime binding.
+Swing supplies javax.swing.Action for binding JButtons to backing objects, and this is typically combined with Java-based reflection to support runtime binding.
 This is exactly what the default action binding, ReflectionBinding, does.

 However, Metawidget makes action bindings pluggable to support other use cases.
-In particular, use cases where there is no backing class, and instead the JButton should invoke, say, an RPC call.
-Implement your own pluggable binding by extending BaseWidgetProcessor and use it by calling:
+In particular, use cases where there is no backing object, and instead the JButton should invoke, say, an RPC call.
+Implement your own pluggable binding by implementing WidgetProcessor: